inyunita/image-processing/README.md

 This repository contain some image processing using python

 Content:
+## 1. RGB to Grayscale and Biner

+## 2. Histogram and Image Enhancement

+- Kecerahan
+- Kontras
+- Kombinasi Kecerahan dan Kontras
+- Membalik Citra

-## 1. Image Filtering with python:
+## 3. Image Filtering with python:

 - Median Filtering
 - Average Filtering